 - EB-3 – This visa is for different types of workers, including professional or skilled workers.
 To qualify for this particular visa United States immigration laws require that an individual perform a skilled or professional job in which qualified workers are not available in the United States.
 This is demonstrated through the acquisition of a Labor Certification and a permanent, full-time job offer from the sponsoring organization.

-- EB-5 – This visa is for those whose qualifying invest in a U.S. business creates at least 10 full-time positions for U.S. workers.
+- EB-5 – This visa is for those whose qualifying investment in a U.S. business creates at least 10 full-time positions for U.S. workers.